 Experimental techniques

-Clinical trials are developing new experimental techniques using bronchoscopy.
+Clinical trials are developing new experimental techniques for lung volume reduction.

 These include:

-- using steam to scar the worst areas of the lung and shrink them down
+- using steam to make the areas of the lung that are not working properly scar over, so they shrink

 - targeting the nerves in the lung to improve airway relaxation.

 These techniques are being evaluated in specialist centres.
-They are only available as part of clinical trials right now.
+They are currently only available as part of clinical trials.
 If you are interested in them, talk to your GP or specialist.

 Lung volume reduction webinars